TormentedTraveler/docs-test-repo/java-code.md

 ---

 ## 7. Conclusion
-This system provides a scalable and robust framework for managing an online bookstore.
+This system provides a scalable and robust framework for managing an online library.
 By separating the responsibilities into Models, DAO, and Controllers,